elizavetasemenova/prob-epi/README.md

 For more substantial suggestions about the course content, such as desired topics, please use issues.

-If you enjoyed and/or learnt from these materials, please leave a star on GitHub and/or cite
+- If you enjoyed the content **and / or** learnt from it, please leave a 'star' to the [book's GitHub](https://github.com/elizavetasemenova/prob-epi) repository; if you are creating a written document (a paper, report, book chapter) where you use what you've learnt here, please cite

 ```
 @book{semenova24,